About Bankside Lofts

 Bankside Lofts is an iconic residential complex of loft-style apartments, created in the early 1990s on the south bank of the River Thames, adjacent to Tate Modern and opposite St Paul’s Cathedral.

-Each apartment is individually designed, giving the development a unique architectural style.
+Each apartment interior is individually designed, giving the development a unique architectural style.
 The images on this website capture this character and detail.

 Located in Hopton Street, SE1, owners and residents are well-placed close to national and local attractions, from the Southbank Centre to Borough Market.
 Bankside Lofts is within walking distance of the City and West End.